node-m2m/m2m/Readme.md

 For this quick tour, we will let two computers communicate with each other using the internet.

-We will create a micro server (*remote device*) that will generate random numbers as its sole service.
+We will create a server (*remote device*) that will generate random numbers as its sole service.

-And a client application (*remote client*) that will access the random numbers from the remote device.
+And a client application (*remote client*) that will access the random numbers.

-The remote client will access the random numbers using two methods.
+We will access the random numbers using a pull and push method.

-The first one using a pull-method, the client will capture the random numbers using a one time function call.
+Using a *pull-method*, the client will capture the random numbers using a one time function call.

-And the second one using a push-method, the client will watch the random numbers for any changes to its value <br> every 5 seconds.
-If the value changes, only then the remote device will send the new random value to the remote client.
+Using a *push-method*, the client will watch the random numbers every 5 seconds for any changes.
+If the value changes, the remote device will send the new value to the remote client.